-'True Mind, True Heart, True Spirit'
+'True Mind, True Heart, True Spirit; as we grow in the image of Christ.'

 At St Edward's Academy we believe that every individual is unique and made in God's own image.
 We accept the trust the parents and carers have placed in putting their children into our care, as a privilege.
 Therefore everything we do is aimed at developing each child to his or her full spiritual, academic and social potential.